Mark-Kramer/Case-Studies-Python/content/09/.ipynb_checkpoints/point-process-glms-checkpoint.md

 \tag{Model 4}
 $$

 We then fit this model and interpret the parameter estimates.
-With our previous experience in this chapter, fitting the model in Python is now relatively straightforward:
+With our previous experience in this module, fitting the model in Python is now relatively straightforward:

 ```{code-cell} ipython3
 #Fit Model 4, and return estimates and useful statistics.